h-yamamo/minidebian/README.md

 - The /sbin/init adopts busybox init.
 - Merged /usr.
 - This system is created by copying system files from the base system.
-- Debian 11 "Bullseye" is supported as a base system.
+- Debian 12 "Bookworm" is supported as a base system.

 ## Requirements of machine to operating